An Inexact Tensor-Train Primal-Dual Interior-Point Method for Semidefinite Programs: Abstract

 \section{Abstract}

 {In this work, we introduce an interior-point method that employs tensor decompositions to efficiently represent and manipulate the variables and constraints of semidefinite programs, targeting problems where the solutions may not be low-rank but admit low-tensor-train rank approximations.
-Our method maintains approximate superlinear convergence despite inexact computations in the tensor format and leverages a primal-dual infeasible interior-point framework.
-In experiments on Maximum Cut, Maximum Stable Set, and Correlation Clustering, the tensor-train interior point method handles problems up to size $2^{12}$ with duality gaps around $10^{-6}$ in approximately 1.5~h and using less than 2~GB of memory, outperforming state-of-the-art solvers on larger instances.
-Moreover, numerical evidence indicates that tensor-train ranks of the iterates remain moderate along the interior-point trajectory, explaining the scalability of the approach.
-Tensor-train interior point methods offer a promising avenue for problems that lack traditional sparsity or low-rank structure, exploiting tensor-train structures instead.}
+Our method leverages a primal-dual infeasible interior-point framework { with global and local convergence estimates}.
+In experiments on Maximum Cut, Maximum Stable Set, and Correlation Clustering, the tensor-train interior-point method handles problems up to size $2^{12}$ {with certified primal-dual accuracy, reported gaps of approximate order $10^{-4}$, and remains the only primal-dual SDP solver reported at the largest dimensions across all three benchmarks}.
+Moreover, numerical evidence indicates that tensor-train ranks of the iterates {typically remain structured and moderate along the interior-point trajectory, with instance-dependent growth for harder high-rank cases, supporting} the scalability of the approach.
+Tensor-train interior point methods offer a promising avenue for problems that lack traditional sparsity or low-rank structure, exploiting tensor-train structures instead. }

 \keywords{Tensor-Train Decomposition, Semidefinite Programming, Interior-Point Method, Combinatorial Optimisation}